Terms and Conditions: Adult Courses

 • Bank transfer (all transfer commission must be paid by the sender in this case the student).

-• Cash in Spark (if able to pay in person in Spark BEFORE the course starts)
+• Cash in Spark (ONLY if able to pay in person in Spark BEFORE the course starts)

 • Payment by Bank Transfer: As the person transferring the money, Students are responsible for bank charges.